-4) The courts you are about to play on haven’t had anyone carrying the virus playing on the courts in the last 9 days (supposedly that is the maximum about a time the virus can live on a hard surface).
-So there is no danger of the ball picking up the virus while you are playing.
+4) The courts you are about to play on haven’t had anyone carrying the virus playing on the courts in the last few days (supposedly the virus can live on a hard surface for quite awhile).
+So if anyone adheres to these guideline, there is no danger of the ball picking up the virus while you are playing.

 I personally live in a tiny rural town that I lovingly call Mayberry when I’m on the pickleball trail.
 Well, the COVID-19 has been positively found now in Mayberry and we are encouraging everyone in our tiny community to hunker down for a few weeks so we can drastically limit the incoming or outgoing spread of this disease.
 Because it travels so quickly and so silently, we simply don’t know of any better way to battle its growth.